TMHSDigital/prompt-generator/README.md

 ## Getting Started

 1. Visit [Prompt Engine](https://your-username.github.io/prompt-engine)
+2. Select your content medium (Text/Image)
+3. Choose the appropriate prompt type
-2. Enter your prompt in the input area
+4. Enter your prompt in the input area
-3. Select the prompt type
-4. Click "Enhance Prompt" to see the improved version
+5. Click "Enhance Prompt" to see the improved version
-5. Use the share, copy, or save buttons to manage your prompt
+6. Use the share, copy, or save buttons to manage your prompt

 ## Local Development